kayac/ecspresso/README.md

 ### Plugin provided template functions

 ecspresso also adds some template functions by plugins.
-See [Plugin](#plugin) section.
+See [Plugins](#plugins) section.

 ## Example of deployment